-We saw many of the plays and we loved those evenings.
+Gun and I saw many of the plays and we loved those evenings.
 Arne would usually get the seats of the director of the theater when it was not the premiere, so we were very well seated.
-Arne and Mother would usually attend the premieres, dressed in evening clothes and I remember one time Arne said that only he and the Mayor were wearing top hats, the ones that went with formal evening wear.
+Mother and Arne would usually attend the premieres, dressed in formal evening wear, and I remember one time Arne said that only he and the Mayor were wearing top hats, the ones that went with what we and the French call frack (frac).
 Oh, how times have changed.
 You can still see evening gowns at Malmö Stadsteater, but formal evening wear for men is definitely nothing but a memory.

-Mother was the theater’s photographer and I have very recently found that her photos are archived at what is now called Malmö Opera.
+Mother was the theater’s photographer from the spring of 1945, and I have very recently found that her photos are archived at what is now called Malmö Opera Arkiv.
 A vast number of her photos are on the Internet.
 Those were my absolute favorite photos by Mother.
 She had already taken excellent photos at the children’s theater (Malmö barnteater) in the Amusement park (Folkets Park) in Malmö, and she became the photographer of our new theater very soon after its opening.

-I have now saved and treated all the 661 photos I could find of Mother’s from the Internet and mostly with the enormous and enthusiastic help from Elzbieta Lejczak who managed the Malmö Opera archives until 2016 when the archives were moved to Kungliga Biblioteket in Stockholm.
-It took me three years to do that work and it was only finished in 2016 just as the Opera archives were moved to Stockholm.
-Elzbieta became much more than a cooperator – she became a close friend and I hope we wil always stay in touch.
+I have now saved and treated all the 661 photos I could find of Mother’s from the Internet, but most with the enormous and enthusiastic help of Elzbieta Fasciszewska Lejczak who managed the Malmö Opera archives until 2016 when the archives were moved to Kungliga Biblioteket in Stockholm.
+It took me three years to complete that task.
+Elzbieta became much more than a cooperator – she became a close friend and I hope we will always stay in touch.

-Oscar Winge, who played Creon, the ruler of Thebes, had always been associated with operettas and he was the former director of an operetta theater, Hippodromen.
+Oscar Winge, who played Creon, the ruler of Thebes who succeeded Oifipus, had always been associated with operettas and he was the former director of the operetta theater, Hippodromen.
 Stig Torsslow had now found out that he was also a superb actor.
 He probably weighed well over 200 pounds (It was really funny to watch him getting into his tiny Fiat, it was a push and a squeeze.) – but wow, the stage presence!
 Antigone was played by Gun Robertson who was a somewhat uneven actress, sometimes average, and sometimes, as in this performance, absolutely superb.
 Getting an actress/actor to surpass his standard best is the work of a good director, the metteur-en-scène.
-I remember Oscar Winge as Creon sitting on his ‘throne’, and Antigone arguing with him, sitting on the left.
-His throne was a white straight-lined construction in the center of the stage at the intimate theater (Intiman), which has just a couple of hundred seats.
-I was 15 years old and I was spellbound.
+I remember Oscar Winge as Creon sitting on his ‘throne’, and Antigone arguing with him, standing on the left of the stage.
+His throne was a white straight-lined construction in the center of the stage at the ‘intimate’ theater (Intiman), which has just a couple of hundred seats.
+I was 15 years old when I saw it and I was spellbound.